-For skilled rope access technicians who aren’t certified through SPRAT, but who’d like to be evaluated for a SPRAT level that’s comparable with their expertise and experience, Direct Entry Certification is a fantastic option.
-You can only apply for Direct Entry into SPRAT if you have adequate experience (more info below) working on a two-rope system, and if you’ve never previously held a SPRAT certification.
+For skilled rope access technicians who aren’t certified through SPRAT, but who’d like to be evaluated for a SPRAT level 2 certification, because they have comparable expertise and experience, the Direct Entry procedure is a fantastic option.
+You can only apply for Direct Entry into SPRAT L2 if you have adequate experience (more info below) working on a two-rope system, and if you’ve never previously held a SPRAT certification.

 Direct Entry into SPRAT is a lengthy process, there to ensure that newly certified technicians will uphold their safe system of work and reputation.
-The process involves submitting a series of documents to their evaluations committee (must be done 6 weeks prior to your scheduled assessment), participating in a 4-day training with a recognized TMC (like us), and completing a one-day desk-based and practical assessment.
+The process involves submitting a series of documents to their evaluations committee (must be done 6 weeks prior to your scheduled assessment), participating in a 4-day training with a recognized TMC (like us), and completing a one-day evaluation.

-To be eligible for direct entry, you should have the same level of experience as an equivalent SPRAT tech.
-To be certified as a SPRAT L2, you’ll need 500 hours of logged two-rope experience, and for a SPRAT L3, you’ll need 1000 hours.
+To be eligible for Direct Entry L2, you should have the same level of experience as an equivalent SPRAT L2 tech.
+To be certified as a SPRAT L2, you’ll need 500 hours of logged two-rope experience.

 Here’s a list of the documentation you’ll need to submit (ideally in an electronic format) to their evaluations committee to prove your eligibility.